Levain LabsLevain Labs

 Cost and token tracking

 Every run tracks cost_usd, tokens_in, and tokens_out, updated live as the agent works.
+The dashboard shows this as Credits — the margin-inclusive billed amount, matching the usage page — while cost_usd in the API is the raw provider cost, useful for the per-model and per-request breakdowns on the run's Cost tab.
 You can also query workspace-level analytics:

 Cancel a run